Brick Works

 Tickets on sale soon

-We're thrilled to invite you to Brick Works Bristol, an exclusive evening hosted by the Brick Development Association in partnership with Leviat.
+We're thrilled to invite you to Brick Works Glasgow, an exclusive evening hosted by the Brick Development Association in partnership with IG Masonry Support.

-Join us Design West in Bristol on 10th September 2025, at 5:00 PM for an evening filled with networking, insights, and celebration of clay brick architecture.
+Join us Bridge Gardens in Glasgow on 16th October 2025, at 5:00 PM for an evening filled with networking, insights, and celebration of clay brick architecture.
 This is a unique opportunity to connect with industry peers and explore the latest in brick innovation within a truly historic setting.
 We look forward to seeing you there!

 What's Included?